peterpapas/peterpapas.github.io/README.txt

 COSC2196 - 3.0.0 Assessment Task 1: My Profile

+This webpage is my personal profile as part of my first assignment

+I made use of a HTML5UP template credits are bellow.

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)